Nothing in life is to be feared. It is only to be understood. – Marie Curie

 The second step on the road towards overcoming your fears comes down to accepting and understanding the process of how your fears evolved.

-Within this section we will first discuss how the seeds of fear are planted in early childhood by the good intentioned behaviors of our parents, siblings, role models, and through simple observations and self-learnings.
+Within this section, we will first discuss how the seeds of fear are planted in early childhood by the good intentioned behaviors of our parents, siblings, role models, and through simple observations and self-learning.
 Finally, we will travel forward in time and identify how fears continue to evolve, expand and strengthen as we move through our adult lives.

 Manifestation of Childhood Fears

 As children, we are very susceptible to the behaviors of other people and the circumstances that unfold within our environment.